 “I meditate first thing in the morning.
-I really likes the app from Sam Harris.
-There is a session on last moments and how we all experience many lasts, but you never know when it will be the last time you did something.
-This keeps me focused on special moments and I try not to let them slip by.” -Mark
+I really like the app from Sam Harris.
+There is a session on last moments and how we all experience many lasts, but you never know when it will be the last time you do something.
+This keeps me focused on special moments and I try not to let them slip by.” – Mark

-, “I love meditating and am training to become a yoga instructor.
-I’m also learning play guitar.
-And studying to obtain my Sr. HR certification.” -Jen
+“I love meditating and am training to become a yoga instructor.
+I’m also learning to play guitar.
+And studying to obtain my Sr. HR certification.” – Jen

 “I spend my time trying to perfect my garden.
-Would like to share the fruits of my labor, or vegetables with my teammates.” -Othmar
+I would like to share the fruits of my labor, or vegetables with my teammates.” – Othmar